Ride horses born on the ranch & bred to keep you safe and happy

 - Two two-hour rides each day for all levels of riders.

-- Two all-day rides during the week for intermediate to advanced riders ages 13 and up.
+- One all-day ride & one half-day ride during the week for intermediate to advanced riders ages 13 and up.

-- Extended pack trips in late summer into the Taylor Hilgard Wilderness Area, the National Forest surrounding the ranch, and Yellowstone National Park.
+- Extended pack trips offered in late summer and early fall into the Taylor Hilgard Wilderness Area, the National Forest surrounding the ranch, and Yellowstone National Park.
+These trips are booked separately from a stay at the ranch.
+Yellowstone National Park pack trips must be booked by January 1.
+(Must have minimum of 6 participants)

-- Dinner ride on Friday evenings for the whole family to enjoy together.
+- Dinner ride on Tuesday for the whole family to enjoy together.
 This is the perfect opportunity for those in the Rough Riders program to show off their new skills in the saddle.

 Ride a horse paired to you in personality, temperament, & ability